Software-Partner-Professionals/android-player-instances-tester/README.md

 # PlayerInstances

-Android application using ExoPlayer for media playback.
+Android application for testing the max number of device video decoders using ExoPlayer for media playback.

 ## Example
 <div>